 High amount velocity

-Triggers if a shopper makes a specified number of high-value transactions in a given time period.
+Triggers if a shopper makes more than the specified number of high-value transactions in a given time period.

 Issuer blocked (previous) card used by shopper